hamidb80/hypothesis-of-understanding/readme.md

 4. **Reason/Calculate**: try to conclude or process previous attemps to extract new results.
 5. **Repeat**: repeat the process until you're done.
 6. **Doubt**: explore the possibilities of other answers by assuming you're answer is wrong or you've missed something

+## Bluri's theory to indicate complexity of a problem
+the height of graph of thought (GoT) reperesents the complexity of the problem. the more the height of the graph, means that solving it requires *more steps* and hence is more complex.

+The more the width of the graph of thougth means more ideas involved or more options have to be considered.